As of: 29th June 2024

 Position

-Particularly against the backdrop of growing trade conflicts worldwide, the declining influence of the World Trade Organization (WTO), and growing protectionism in general, the expansion of the network of Free Trade Agreements is extremely important for the export-oriented Swiss economy and, thus, also for the member companies of SwissHoldings.
+Particularly against the backdrop of growing trade conflicts worldwide, the declining influence of the World Trade Organization (WTO), and the rise of protectionism in general, the expansion of the network of free trade agreements is extremely important for Switzerland’s export-oriented economy and, consequently, for the member companies of SwissHoldings.

 Investment Controls